strapi/strapi/docs/3.0.0-beta.x/plugin-development/frontend-settings-api.md

 ## Adding a setting into the global section

-In order to add a link into the global section of the settings view you need to create a global array containing the links you want to add;
+In order to add a link into the global section of the settings view you need to create a global array containing the links you want to add:

 **Path —** `plugins/my-plugin/admin/src/index.js`.